bloomreach/shopify-to-bloomreach/readme.md

 * **`job/`** – Contains the Docker-based ingestion logic (Python-based).
 This folder is responsible for:

     * Extracting product data from Shopify via GraphQL bulk operations.
+    * Supporting both full feeds and delta feeds (incremental updates).
-    * Transforming it into Bloomreach-compatible format.
+    * Transforming data into Bloomreach-compatible format.
     * Uploading the final dataset via Bloomreach's Feed API.
-    * **Supporting delta sync mode** for incremental updates based on timestamps.
+    * Multi-market support with translations and market-specific URLs.

 * **`api-server/`** – Contains a Spring Boot REST API (Java-based) that:

-    * Triggers Docker jobs on demand.
+    * Triggers Docker jobs on demand (full feeds).
+    * Schedules and manages recurring delta feed jobs.
     * Monitors job execution status.
     * Manages security and cleanup via configurable cron jobs.
-    * **Provides delta sync job creation** with automatic timestamp handling.
+    * Provides automatic indexing capabilities.

 These components are **loosely coupled** and can be run independently.